If you have a painful bump on the side of your foot, let us have you walking with comfort and back in your favorite shoes!

 - Congenital deformities

 - Excess pressure on feet

-Dr. Schoenhaus can typically diagnose bunions with a visual examination.
-She will likely ask you about the severity and location of your pain while also inspecting for signs of redness, swelling and a restricted range of motion.
+Dr. Jason Gold can typically diagnose bunions with a visual examination.
+He will likely ask you about the severity and location of your pain while also inspecting for signs of redness, swelling and a restricted range of motion.
 An x-ray may also be used for an in-depth view of your bunion and its causes.

 Though some bunions do not produce serious symptoms and may be treated with conservative means like orthotics and roomy shoes, surgical intervention is the only way to truly correct the bony deformity of a bunion.
 At your visit, x-rays will be taken to determine the extent of the deformity and the exact procedure that would be required to correct it.